GaloisInc/swanky/README.md

 multi-party computation (MPC) related protocols, such as garbled circuits or oblivious transfer.

+**`scuttlebutt` should be considered unstable and under active development until version 1.0 is released**

 # Building

 Use `cargo build` to build, `cargo test` to run the test suite, `cargo bench` to